THE IMPERATIVE TO TAKE CONTROL OF YOUR HEALTH

 The decline of health in America in the last three decades is in no way a conundrum or medical mystery.
 We’ve known the cause of the dramatic rise in chronic diseases for years.
 So, you ask, what is it?

-Baffled by how these diseases came about, the naive masses woefully ignorant of the facts, then seek the help of medical professionals, who have received no nutritional education whatsoever in pursuing their medical doctorate, as over 86% of medical schools have removed nutrition from the curriculum.
-Seeking to be healed from classically trained MD’s is literally the blind leading the blind.
-Neither party, the patients nor their doctors ever connect the dots in understanding that virtually every known disease begin in the gut - and more specifically, the liver.
-Not adequately trained to truly address the patient’s underlying issues, but rather taught to “see, diagnose, and prescribe” in a very well designed way to treat the symptoms, the frail and enfeebled masses begin their journey of being passed from specialist to specialist, never cured, only managed, as their declining health continues its downward spiral.
+Not adequately trained to truly address the patient’s underlying issues, but rather taught to “see, diagnose, and prescribe” within a very well designed business model designed only to treat the symptoms, the frail and enfeebled masses begin their journey of being passed from specialist to specialist, never cured, only managed, as their declining health continues its downward spiral.

 Despite popular belief, outside of acute care, (pain or trauma) there is no such thing as a pharmaceutical drug that cures any known disease.
 The pharmaceutical industry is a business model, that answers to investors on Wall Street with the burden of producing ROI for investors.
 Curing people doesn’t look good on quarterly reports.
 This precept is painfully outlined in the section below, WHERE DOES THE U.S. RANK IN HEALTHCARE?

-This is why Naturopathic and Functional Medicine practitioners stress the importance of using food (what the human body should be built of) as medicine, emphasizing whole, unprocessed, and nutrient-dense choices.
+This is why Naturopathic and Functional Medicine practitioners stress the importance of using food (what the human body is built of) as medicine, emphasizing whole, unprocessed, and nutrient-dense choices.
 8 of the top 10 fatal diseases all have an etiology that begins with and are exacerbated by the consumption of processed foods.
 Conversely, as mentioned above, all ten fail to respond to any known medications, but all respond to and can be reverse through nothing more than changes in diet.

 A few books I would really encourage my audience to read that can really expand on this subject are:

-• METABOLICAL by Dr. Robert Lustig
+METABOLICAL by Dr. Robert Lustig

-• FOOD FIX by Dr. Mark Hyman
+FOOD FIX by Dr. Mark Hyman

-• YOUNG FOREVER by Dr. Mark Hyman
+YOUNG FOREVER by Dr. Mark Hyman

 PHYSICAL ACTIVITY: